1+O(1) asymptotics for loop percolation in five and higher dimensions: Introduction

-exists.
-We also compute the value of limit in both cases and show that the law of the processes conditioned to connect can be realized by adding a single long loop to the soup.
+exists, where $\gk{0\lra x}$ denotes the existence of an open path from the origin to $x\in\Z^d$.
+The value of these limits is also computed and it is shown that the conditional law of the process can be realized by adding a single long loop to the soup.